 Ageing population and mental health needs increase demand for occupational therapists

 Job opportunities for experienced occupational therapists are good because:

-- New Zealand's large ageing population is using more therapy to remain independent and active
+- New Zealand's large ageing population is using more occupational therapy services to remain independent and active

-- demand is increasing for occupational therapists to treat mental health illnesses and assist with addiction therapy.
+- demand is increasing for occupational therapists to provide mental health and addiction services.

 - district health boards (public health services and hospitals)

 - primary health care providers

 - non-governmental organisations (NGOs) such as charities or trusts

 Immigration New Zealand, Green List, January 2023, (www.immigration.govt.nz.

 Kenning, M, Acting Chief Executive, Occupational Therapy Board of New Zealand, careers.govt.nz interview, May 2021.

 - Ministry of Education, ‘Support Staff in Schools’ Collective Agreement - December 2019 to February 2022’, 30 June 2020, (www.education.govt.nz).

 - Ministry of Health, 'Health Workforce Funding Review - Current State Report', November 2020, (www.health.govt.nz).